 The moments from the beach, my first night with Evelyn, flashed through my head: She sat up and turned to me and insisted, “It’s going to be okay.
 We are going to save humanity.
 Your attachment to these people is meaningful now but soon it will fade and the grander sense of your destiny will set in.
 This is the only way.
 It is inevitable.
 You will feel pain initially, but if we don’t go on this journey together, a worse fate awaits humankind.
 Trust in yourself.
 Trust in the future.”

-She was right.
+I hated it but she was right.
 This conflict couldn’t continue.
+It was so goddamn cold of her but still, she was right.
 “Evelyn, I’m sorry for getting mad.
 I know that you are doing what you feel is best, not just for me, but for everyone.
 It hurt me that you would lie to me and nonconsensually take me away from my place in the underground, though, it is for good reason.”
 There was still an edge to my words and I felt that could have been put more lightly.
-Particularly, the “nonconsensually” bit seemed kind of accusatory.
+Particularly, the “nonconsensually” bit was kind of accusatory.
 I finished by saying, “Thank you Evelyn, you’ve saved my life twice now.”
 It had to be acknowledged.
 I couldn’t just be an asshole.

 Evelyn approached, paused, then rushed in to hug me.
 This hug was so much better than the one from the queen in the jail.
 Then she held me by my shoulders, looked me in the eyes, and spoke, “Yes.
 Your anger is justified.
 It was a necessary step in the path to your destiny.”
 She paused, then continued, “I am sorry that it happened this way.
 I am sorry that you feel pain and betrayal.”

 A campfire was prepared.
 Nell smiled and said, “It’s great that you two made up so quickly!
 It was getting pretty awkward there for a while.”